Tliltocatl albopilosus: Taxonomy

 The species was first described by Carlos Valerio in 1980, as Brachypelma "albopilosa".
 However, this genus name is neuter, so the species name was later corrected to albopilosum.
 As of November 2019, the genus Brachypelma was split into Brachypelma and Tliltocatl, with the curlyhair tarantula being a part of the latter.
 The genus name Tliltocatl is masculine.

 Range and habitat

-Tliltocatl albopilosus is native to Nicaragua and Costa Rica.
+Tliltocatl albopilosus is native to Costa Rica.
 A burrowing species, the curlyhair tarantula is found in tropical scrubland, either around the base of large trees, near rivers, or in patches of cleared rain forest.